Old Pahang kingdom: Early period

-The Kra Isthmus region of the Malay peninsula and its peripheries are recognised by historians as the cradle of Malayic civilisations.
+The Kra Isthmus region of the Malay Peninsula and its peripheries are recognised by historians as the cradle of Malayic civilisations.
 Primordial Malayic kingdoms are described as tributaries to Funan by 2nd century Chinese sources.

-Ancient settlements can be traced from Tembeling to as far south as Merchong.
+Ancient settlements can be traced from the Tembeling to as far south as Merchang.
 Their tracks can also be found in deep hinterland of Jelai, along the Chini Lake, and up to the head-waters of the Rompin.
-A polity identified as Koli in Geographia or Kiu-Li, centred on the estuary of Pahang River south of Langkasuka, flourished in the 3rd century CE.
+A polity identified as Koli in Geographia or Kiu-Li, centred on the estuary of the Pahang River south of Langkasuka, flourished in the 3rd century.
 It possessed an important international port, where many foreign ships stopped to barter and resupply.
 In common with most of the states in the Malay Peninsula during that time, Kiu-Li was in contact with Funan.
-The Chinese records mention that an embassy sent to Funan by the Indian king Murunda sailed from Kiu-Li's port (between 240 and 245 CE).
+Chinese records mention that an embassy sent to Funan by the Indian king Murunda sailed from Kiu-Li's port (between 240 and 245 CE).
 Murunda presented to the Funanese king Fan Chang four horses from the Yuezhi (Kushan) stud farms.

-By the middle of the 5th century, another polity suggestive as ancient Pahang, was described in the Book of Song as Pohuang or Panhuang (婆皇).
+By the middle of the 5th century, another polity suggested to be ancient Pahang, was described in the Book of Song as Pohuang or Panhuang (婆皇).
 The king of Pohuang, She-li- Po-luo-ba-mo ('Sri Bhadravarman') was recorded to have sent an envoy to the Liu Song court in 449–450 with forty-one types of products.
 In 456–457, another envoy of the same country, led by a Senapati, arrived at the Chinese capital, Jiankang.
-This ancient Pahang is believed to had been established later as a mueang to the mandala of Langkasuka-Kedah centred in modern-day Patani region that rose to prominence with the regression of Funan from the 6th century.
-The Langkasuka-Kedah with its city states that controlled both coastal fronts of Malay peninsula, assumed importance in the trading network involving Rome, India and China.
+This ancient Pahang is believed to had been established later as a mueang to the mandala of Langkasuka–Kedah centred in the modern-day Patani region that rose to prominence with the regression of Funan from the 6th century.
+The Langkasuka-Kedah with its city states that controlled both coastal fronts of Malay Peninsula, assumed importance in the trading network involving Rome, India and China.
 The growth in trade brought in foreign influence throughout these city states.
 The discovery of many Buddhist votive tablets and Hindu icons points toward strong Indian influence during this period.

 By the beginning of the 8th century, Langkasuka-Kedah came under the military and political hegemony of Srivijaya.
 However, the gradual domination of Langkasuka-Kedah was not achieved by conventional warfare, and no records of major seaborne naval expeditions exist.
-The submission of Langkasuka-Kedah to the might of Srivijaya was of benefit and interest to the former for, as a commercial centre, it was useful to be allied to a powerful with a navy strong enough to protect them.
+The submission of Langkasuka-Kedah to the might of Srivijaya was of benefit and interest to the former for, as a commercial centre, it was useful to be allied to a powerful polity with a navy strong enough to protect them.